 Study Abroad Program Description

-Take your knowledge of international business and cultural studies to the next level while studying at the University of Economics, Prague (UEP).
+Take your knowledge of international business and cultural studies to the next level while studying at Prague University of Economics and Business (PUEB).

 Students must have a minimum grade point average of 2.50.

 Tuition at the Host University

 Full-Time Resident Staff